 - Exhibit design

 - Staff events—donor outreach

-The WLA does not accept volunteers.
-However, current Loyola students may pitch an idea for a guest blog post or enquire about event assistance.
+Additionally, current undergraduate and graduate Loyola students may pitch an idea for a guest blog post or enquire about event assistance.